ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 The repository is still looking pretty empty though, so let's send the new files to the repository.

-Three steps!
+#### Three steps to push your changes to your repository!
 1. `git add .` to add every file you just created to the commit.
 2. Then run `git commit -m "Initial Commit"`.
 The `-m` is for message.
 3. Lastly run `git push -u origin master` to get push your new website files to GitHub!

-If you refresh your https://github.com/<username>.github.io you should see your new site, and going to <username>.github.io should now work!
+If you refresh your repository `https://github.com/<your-username>/<your-username>.github.io` you should see your new site, and going to <username>.github.io should now work!

 Now when you edit files or add posts, you'll just have to run steps 1-3 again to update the GitHub repository!